Is Meta a Buy Now – forecast for META shares in 2026

 Management provided a relatively confident outlook for Q4 2025, implying continued strong business momentum.
 The company expects revenue in the 56–59 billion USD range, representing year-on-year growth of 18–22%.
 Such a pace suggests ongoing recovery in the advertising market and resilient demand from both large brands and small businesses.

-Meta Platforms, Inc. Q4 2025 results
+Meta Platforms, Inc. Q4 2025 financial results

 • Revenue: 59.89 billion USD (+24%)